tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 In the **unlimited parallel execution** we have a collection of asynchronous tasks invoked all at once waiting for all of them to complete by counting every time the callback of a task is invoked.

-In a such a parallel execution context we should take special care to handle the execution by following two important rules, in case an error is thrown the completion callback should be called **once** given that error on the other hand in the case of all tasks are completed the completion callback should be called **once** with any collected results.
+In a such a parallel execution context we should take special care to handle the execution by following two important rules, in case an error is thrown the completion callback should be called **once** given that error, on the other hand in the case of all tasks are completed the completion callback should be called **once** with any collected results.

-In order to achieve this we can make use of a function, called **done** by convention, which should be bound around a **closure** of various utility variables helps us to handle the flow of the execution.
-Let's say we have an asynchronous task given a input context along with a callback function, that function will be the done function.
+In order to achieve this we can make use of a function, called **done** by convention, which should be bound around a **closure** of various utility variables, which help us to handle the flow of the execution.
+Let's say we have an asynchronous task given a input context along with a callback function, that function is expected to be the done function.

 ```javascript
 function task (input, callback) {